laudai/AwesomeVimTip/README.md

 like dG

-d/hello deletes everything until the first occurrence of hello ggdG deletes a complete document
+d/hello deletes everything until the first occurrence of hello c/hello deletes everything until the first occurrence of hello and change to insert mode ggdG deletes a complete document

     c change.
 This is the most useful operator.
 It deletes and sends you into insert mode so that you can type